 - Black lace (found at sale in the textile department.
 Big hit!)

 - A fake diamond necklace (fleat market)

 - Three large white feathers (shop for creative supply)

-- Gloves (shop for fancy dress costumes)
+- Gloves (shop for fancy dress costume)

-Voilà, my ball gown for a 1820’s ball:
+Voilà, this is my ball gown for 1820: